 According to Article 10 of the Procedure Decree, when a person makes an asylum application, the Questura shall inform the applicant about the asylum procedure and his or her rights and obligations, and of time limits and any means (i.e. relevant documentation) at his or her disposal to support the application.
 In this regard, police authorities should hand over an information leaflet.
 The amended Procedure Decree adds that the Questura informs the applicant that if he or she comes from a Safe Country of Origin, his or her application may be rejected.

-The Reception Decree provides that Questure, within a maximum of 15 days from the making of the asylum application, shall provide information related to reception conditions for asylum seekers and hand over information leaflets accordingly.
+Regarding information on accommodation rights, the Reception Decree provides that Questure, shall provide information related to reception conditions for asylum seekers and hand over information leaflets accordingly.
 The brochures distributed also contain the contact details of UNHCR and refugee-assisting NGOs.
-However, the practice of distribution of these brochures by police authorities is actually quite rare.
+However, the practice of distribution of these brochures by police authorities is quite rare.
 Moreover, although Italian legislation does not explicitly state that the information must also be provided orally, this happens in practice at the discretion of Questure but not in a systematic manner.
 Therefore, adequate information is not constantly and regularly ensured, mainly due to the insufficient number of police staff dealing with the number of asylum applications, as well as to the shortage of professional interpreters and linguistic mediators.
+According to the Reception Decree such information on reception rights is also provided at the accommodation centers within a maximum of 15 days from the making of the asylum application.

 PD 21/2015 provides that unaccompanied children shall receive information on the specific procedural guarantees specifically provided for them by law.
 However, during visits to reception centres for unaccompanied children carried out in 2017, the Children’s Ombudsman found a general lack of information to children which caused distress, disorientation and distrust, and significantly increased the risk of children absconding from centres.